andrew/ultimate-awesome/README.md

 - [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A curated collection of Free Software, web applications and useful tools for working within DPSG (Deutsche Pfadfinderschaft St. Georg).
 These resources support group leaders, board members and active members in organizing, communicating and shaping their scouting activities.
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
 - [awesome-cordova-plugins](https://github.com/rdn87/awesome-cordova-plugins) - A curated list of awesome Cordova Apache Plugins
+- [awesome-digital-preservation](https://github.com/ruarxive/awesome-digital-preservation) - Awesome list dedicated to digital and data preservation tools, sources, services and so on.
 - [awesome-human-motion-generation](https://github.com/silverster98/awesome-human-motion-generation) - A list of awesome human motion generation papers.
 Continuing to be updated!.
 - [awesome-personal-websites](https://github.com/tk-notes/awesome-personal-websites) - It's my attempt to store all personal website I find interesting.
 - [awesome-apache-pulsar](https://github.com/visortelle/awesome-apache-pulsar) - A curated list of resources about Apache Pulsar.